alexmozaidze/vim-smoothie/README.md

 Alternatives, a.k.a. why create yet another plugin
 --------------------------------------------------

-There are many other Vim plugins attempting to resolve the same problem.
-The most intresting one is [sexy_scroller.vim], which covers way more movement commands than vim-smoothie will ever do.
+There are many other Vim plug-ins attempting to resolve the same problem.
+The most interesting one is [sexy_scroller.vim], which covers way more movement commands than vim-smoothie will ever do.
 Unfortunately, it also suffers from frequent visual artifacts, such as erratic screen jumps and animation jittering, impairing visual orientation and breaking the user experience.
-Many of these bugs are nearly impossible to fix due to the plugin's internal design.
+Many of these bugs are nearly impossible to fix due to the plug-in's internal design.
 Hence, vim-smoothie was born, focusing on stable, bug-free, _smooth_ experience, at a cost of smaller feature set.